Angola: Where is Isabel dos Santos' money? – DW – 08/22/2024

 De Almeida believes the Isabel dos Santos case will have a "long tail," potentially involving people who still hold positions of power in Angola.

-The four Angolan NGOs that wrote the letter of complaint said that the offices of the Attorney General in Angola and Portugal have not yet responded.
+The four Angolan NGOs that wrote the letter said that the offices of the Attorney General in Angola and Portugal have not yet responded.

 This article was originally published in German.
 Sandra Quiala and Joao Carlos contributed reporting.